sem CLI Reference#

 sem debug job [Job ID]

-This will start a new interactive job based on the specification of the old one, export the same environment variables, inject the same secrets, and connect to the same git commit.
+This will start a new interactive job based on the specification of an old job, export the same environment variables, inject the same secrets, and connect to the same git commit.

 Commands in the debug mode are not executed automatically, instead they are